 This course will provide a hands-on introduction to MATLAB.
 No prior experience is necessary.
 The course will cover variables, plotting, scripts, matrices and other ways to store data including NetCDF, loops, and an introduction to more advanced techniques.
-Course material including notes, homework, and .mat files will be posted here as the course progresses.
+While the focus is MATLAB, a brief comparison to other programming languages will be included and several of the coding approaches and best practices are applicable to other languages.